Talk about English

 What is your house like?

 It's quite small.
-It has a kitchen, bathroom, living room and two bedrooms.
+It has a dining-kitchen, bathroom, living room / office, and one bedroom.

 Week 42